norton-archive/lets/README.md

 <ul>
 <li>
 <p>
-Explain how to run QuickCheck/PropEr tests using a new rebar
+Explain how to run QuickCheck tests using a new rebar plugin.
-    plugin.
 </p>
 </li>
 <li>